hobg0blin/IntroToPCompITPCamp/README.md

 ![a diagram of the inside of a potentiometer](assets/pot_diagram.jpg)

-Now, let’s take switchout our push button and add a potentiometer: this is a type of *variable resistor*.
+Now, let’s take switch out of our push button and add a potentiometer: this is a type of *variable resistor*.
 Variable resistors allow you to change their resistance as the current flows through them, in this case by turning a dial.

 To do this correctly (at least on the potentiometers available in the ITP shop), we need to wire it so that it is attached to Ground, Power, and an output to our LED.

+**SIDE NOTE:** *Why ground?
+Remember that ground is a reference for voltage.
+When we start using the Arduino later it's important to have this ground reference to get the correct sensor readings.
+This is outside the scope of this workshop so for now consider it a convention!*

 ![a diagram of a potentiometer with three pins: from left to right, ground, output, and power](assets/pot_diagram_exterior.jpg)